Crime Hot-Spot Modeling via Topic Modeling and Relative Density Estimation: Methodology

-Latent Dirichlet Allocation (LDA) is a generative probabilistic model for topic extraction from a corpus proposed by Blei, Ng and Jordan in 2003 \cite{blei2003}.
-The model assumes that there are latent topics that underlie the corpus, each topic is represented as a distribution over words and then each document can be thought of as a random mixtures over the topics.
+For the narrative topic modeling, we evaluate two topic identification algorithms --- Latent Dirichlet Allocation and Non-negative Matrix Factorization. \textbf{Latent Dirichlet Allocation (LDA)} is a generative probabilistic model for topic extraction from a corpus \cite{blei2003, blei2012}.
+LDA supposes that there $t$ number of latent topics that underlie a corpus, and topics are represented by a distribution over words.
+Each document may be then thought of as a sampled mixture of the topics.